ariane

 About me

-I am currently a postdoctoral researcher at the University of Groningen (Netherlands).
-NWO Veni 2023 recipient , my research aims at unravelling turbulence characteristics from insect flight adaptations.
-As part of the Biomimetics group, my previous work focused on the physics of bird, from adaptation to turbulence of kestrels to tail spreading dynamics and feather deformation.
+I am currently a postdoctoral researcher at the University of Groningen (Netherlands), in the Evolutionary Biophysics group since 05/2025.
+NWO Veni 2023 recipient, my research aims at unravelling turbulence characteristics from insect flight adaptations.
+As part of the Biomimetics group (2022-2025), my previous work focused on the physics of bird, from adaptation to turbulence of kestrels to tail spreading dynamics and feather deformation.

-I have been nominated Amelia Earhart fellow 2021 (description of the fellowship)
+I was nominated Amelia Earhart fellow 2021 (description of the fellowship)

 Driven and permanently curious, I am specialized in experimental Aerodynamics and Non-linear Physics.